 Simple Yet Efficient

 The good news for home owners is that most modifications are simple, easy and inexpensive to make.
-Solar panels have become simple enough to be self-installed by any handyman, without needing to contract a professional.
+Solar panels that don't drive up roof shingles prices sky-high have even become simple enough to be self-installed by any handyman with a passionate purpose, without needing to contract a professional.
 Wind energy turbines are self-contained units that can be installed easily and start delivering power saving right away.
 Magazines like 'Home Power' have helpful guides and tutorials.

 The process begins with a self evaluation of the household to identify areas of improvement.
-Things like the temperature inside the home, your comfort level at various temperatures, the energy consumption of your various utilities, the cost of your monthly energy bill and the adequacy of insulation of your building are all factors to be evaluated.
+Things like the temperature inside the home, your comfort level at various temperatures during different activities such as body building, sleep and relaxing, the energy consumption of your various utilities, the cost of your monthly energy bill and the adequacy of insulation of your building are all factors to be evaluated.